YutaAkiyama/faceswap/README.md

-# Roop GE (Gourieff Edition) 1.0.2
+# ReActor 1.0.3 Portable
 ## NSFW (uncensored) version (use on your own responsibility) of [original roop](https://github.com/s0md3v/roop) with different improvements

 > You can always toggle to SFW inside the UI

 Take a video or photo and replace the face in it with a face of your choice.
 You only need one image of the desired face.
 No dataset, no training.

 You can watch some demos [here](https://drive.google.com/drive/folders/1KHv8n_rd3Lcr2v7jBq1yPSTWM554Gq8e?usp=sharing).
-A StableDiffusion extension is also available, [here](https://github.com/Gourieff/sd-webui-roop-nsfw).
+A StableDiffusion extension is also available, [here](https://github.com/Gourieff/sd-webui-reactor).

 ![demo-gif](docs/demo.gif)